univention/ox-connector/docs/packaged-integration-ox/index.rst

-This document doesn't cover the installation and maintenance of a Kubernetes cluster, the installation of Nubus for Kubernetes, the installation of *OX App Suite*, and the configuration of LDAP for *OX App Suite*.
+This document doesn't cover the installation and maintenance of a Kubernetes cluster, the installation of Nubus for Kubernetes, and the installation and configuration of *OX App Suite*.
-However, it provides links to respective documentation and value references for the configuration.
+However, it provides links to respective documentation.

 The document has the following structure:

+#. :ref:`install-ox-app-suite` provides links to resources about the installation on Kubernetes.
 #. :ref:`install-packaged-integration` provides steps and configuration guidance.
-#. :ref:`install-ox-app-suite` provides links to resources about the installation on Kubernetes.
-#. :ref:`configure-ox-app-suite` provides a configuration reference for LDAP in *OX App Suite*.
+#. :ref:`configure-ox-app-suite` provides links to the documentation of *OX App Suite*.

 For further documentation for Univention Nubus for Kubernetes, see :external+uv-navigation:ref:`page-nubus`.